 Scholarly and Creative Work

 Barton's research concerns with the institutional and social history of the medieval and early modern Mediterranean with a focus on the confederation known as the Crown of Aragon, which was based along the eastern coast of the Iberian peninsula.
 He has won a number of fellowships and awards for his research, including a grant from the ACLS (2010) and the Bishko Prize for the best article by a North American scholar on a medieval Iberian topic (2012).
-In addition to publishing a number of articles in peer-reviewed journals, he has recently completed his first monograph entitled Contested Treasure: Jews and Authority in the Crown of Aragon http://www.amazon.com/Contested-Treasure-Encounter-Exchange-475-1755/dp/0271064722/ref=tmm_hrd_swatch_0?_encoding=UTF8&sr=&qid= which explores how different non-royal Christian authorities sought to maintain or harden their administrative control of Jews residing on their lands in the twelfth, thirteenth, and fourteenth centuries and thereby challenge the crown's claim that Jews (and Muslims) were its exclusive regalian preserve.
-The book will soon appear as the first volume of Penn State Press' new Iberian Encounter and Exchange, 475-1755 series.
+His first monograph is entitled Contested Treasure: Jews and Authority in the Crown of Aragon which explores how different non-royal Christian authorities sought to maintain or harden their administrative control of Jews residing on their lands in the twelfth, thirteenth, and fourteenth centuries and thereby challenge the crown's claim that Jews (and Muslims) were its exclusive regalian preserve.
+It is the first volume of Penn State Press' new Iberian Encounter and Exchange, 475-1755 series.
+(Available at: http://www.amazon.com/Contested-Treasure-Encounter-Exchange-475-1755/dp/0271064722/ref=tmm_hrd_swatch_0?_encoding=UTF8&sr=&qid=.)

 He is currently at work on two monographs as well as one textbook project.
-The first monograph, tentatively entitled Ambivalent Sovereigns: Crises of Leadership in the Medieval Crown of Aragon, studies challenges by noble, municipal, and ecclesiastical constituencies to the development and imposition of royal authority in the Crown of Aragon during the thirteenth, fourteenth, and fifteenth centuries.
+The first monograph, Ambivalent Sovereigns: The Pursuit of Royal Power in the Medieval Crown of Aragon, studies challenges by noble, municipal, and ecclesiastical constituencies to the development and imposition of royal authority in the Crown of Aragon during the thirteenth, fourteenth, and fifteenth centuries.
 A second book project, entitled Fading Frontiers: Diocesan construction in the Crown of Aragon, is based chiefly on his dissertation research and concerns how the dioceses of Tortosa and Lleida organized themselves between the twelfth and fourteenth centuries after being established from lands captured from Muslim control.
 Stepping Into the Past, under contract with Oxford University Press, is a Western Civ textbook designed to help students engage in active learning in their history classes.
 Barton has partnered with colleagues from Oberlin College and Western Michigan University and is authoring the first volume that will correspond to the first half of a standard Western Civ course.